halimgambit/A.V.A.T.A.R-pluginAirQuality/README.md

 ## Multi-room

-The `Blague` plugin is fully multi-room.
+The `AirQuality` plugin is fully multi-room.

 ## Multi-language

-The `Blague` plugin relies solely on the system's available languages.
+The `AirQuality` plugin relies solely on the system's available languages.

    <table style="border: none;">
   <tr>